Dominic-Mu/-dsc-phase-2-group-2-project/README.md

 Home buyers in King County need advice on factors influencing housing prices.

 ## Objectives
-We will use data analytics and predictive modeling techniques to provide homeowners, buyers, and investors with valuable insights for making informed decisions in this thriving real estate market.
+We will use data analytics and predictive modelling techniques to provide homeowners, buyers, and investors with valuable insights for making informed decisions in this thriving real estate market.

 Specifically, we will: